anikanook/100-days-of-code/log.md

 **Thoughts:** I feel a bit fuzzy brained and not too excited about what I did today, though I did do a lot.
 I read a couple of articles and listened to a TED talk on computational thinking.
 I'm really into learning the foundational theory of programming right now.
 I'll probably finish the last few exercises in the Programming Foundations: Fundamentals course (taught by Simon Allardice on Lynda.com) tonight.
 That course has really propelled me forward toward stronger JavaScript and PHP skills.
 But I'm stuck on a do-while loop that Codecademy is accepting as correct, but not running.
 Argh!

+### Day 3: May 25, 2017

+**Today's Progress**: PHP loops and functions.

+**Thoughts:** Looking ahead to the holiday weekend and strategizing how I can get some small wins and still code every day.
+I'm thinking a tribute page on codepen and copying some codepens that I like.

 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)